TestShiftProject/test-cube/readme.md

 ### JetBrains Marketplace
 To install from the JetBrains Marketplace follow this link: https://plugins.jetbrains.com/plugin/14678-test-cube Or search for "Test Cube" in IntelliJ "Preferences" > "Plugins" > "Marketplace".
-Make sure to install version `0.1.1-SNAPSHOT` or later 🙂

 ## Usage